jaantollander/masters-thesis/content/40_results.md

 ![
 Decomposition of a total `setattr` rate from compute nodes to `scratch-MDT0000` during 24 hours of 2022-10-27.
-We can visually determine a threshold between average and outlier behavior at $10^1.$ We can see two distinct patterns compared to the average behavior; many high spikes and three less intense bursts.
+We can visually determine a threshold between average and outlier behavior at $10^1$ operations per second.
+We can see two outlier patterns compared to the average behavior; many intense spikes and three less intense bursts.
 \label{fig:density-1}
 ](figures/2022-10-27_mdt0000_compute_setattr.svg)

 ![
 Decomposition of a total `read` rate from compute nodes to `scratch-OST0001` during 24 hours of 2022-10-27.
-We can visually determine a threshold between average and outlier behavior at $10^2.$ We can see that individual users cause bursts in the rate.
+We can visually determine a threshold between average and outlier behavior at $10^2$ operations per second.
+After 13:00, we see outlier behavior of many bursts caused by two users.
 \label{fig:density-2}
 ](figures/2022-10-27_ost0001_compute_read.svg)

 ![
 Decomposition of a total `readbytes` rate from compute nodes to `scratch-OST0004` during 24 hours of 2022-10-27.
+We can visually determine a threshold between average and outlier behavior at $10^8$ bytes per second.
+The figure shows us two outlier behaviors: one long, intense burst and one short, less intense burst.
-We can visually determine a threshold between average and outlier behavior at $10^8.$ We can see that a single user caused a large increase in the rate between 9:00 and 14:00.
+We can see that a single user caused a long, intense burst, over a gigabyte per second ($10^9$ bytes per second), between 9:00 and 14:00.
+The shorter, less intense burst, from 9:00 to 10:00, is hundreds of megabytes per second ($10^8$ bytes per second).
 \label{fig:density-3}
 ](figures/2022-10-27_ost0004_compute_readbytes.svg)